sdinulescu/AnaloGen/MaxPackageSetup/AnaloGen/README.md

 2. butterworth-filter.maxpat: this is an example patcher that implements lowpass, highpass, and bandpass second-order butterworth filters.
 3. comb-feedback-filter.maxpat: this is an example patcher that implements a feedback comb filter, using the feedback comb filter differential equation.
 4. moog-ladder-filter.maxpat: this is an example patcher that implements a Moog ladder filter, built using 4 compromised-one-pole filters (see following section for more information, as well as the reference material inside the example patcher).
-5. diode-ladder-filter.maxpat: this is an example patcher that implements a Diode ladder filter, built using 4 one-pole lowpass filters
+5. diode-ladder-filter.maxpat: this is an example patcher that implements two kinds of Diode ladder filters, one built using 4 one-pole lowpass filters and the other built by adding a one-pole highpass filter after each lowpass filter in the ladder structure.
+See reference for more information.

 <u>Waveshapers:</u>